Frequently Asked Questions

 We have a thriving community who could help with your problem, or request.

 Firstly though, we advise that you complete a search to see if your query has already been asked, or addressed by others.
 If you cannot find anything, you may post in the forum.

 Whilst generally left to those with some knowledge and experience, you may also file established reports in the issue tracker, but please refrain from posting queries there.

-How to disable chord symbols playback in MuseScore 3.5
+How to disable/enable chord symbols playback in MuseScore 3.5 and later